Last updated 2009/11/07

 This program may be found on any Mac OS X installer disk.
 It is used to lock or unlock the firmware on the computer.

-This program is included on Mac OS X server machines, and is used to create Netboot sets.
-We put it on our image to make it easier to create Netboot sets from any machine.
+This program is located in /System/Library/CoreServices.
+Drag it from there to the dock to make it easier to create Netboot sets from any machine.

 Show the status bar.